gatling/gatling/src/sphinx/advanced_tutorial.rst

 So, this is great, we can load test our server with... one user!
 Let's increase the number of users.

-Let define two populations of users:
+Let's define two populations of users:
   * *regular* users: they can search and browse computer models.
   * *admin* users: they can also edit computer models.